 Go cross country

 At Tahoe Cross Country Ski Center, discover the basics of gliding, stopping, and turning with an hour-long group lesson ($60 for equipment rental and all-day trail pass), or go solo on 21 well-groomed trails ranging in difficulty from beginner to expert.
-In Yosemite National Park at the Yosemite Ski & Snowboard area, advanced cross-country skiers can sign up for a guided, overnight 21-mile roundtrip trek to Glacier Point, perched at 3,200 feet with views of Half Dome and Yosemite Valley.
+In Yosemite National Park at the Badger Pass Ski Area, advanced cross-country skiers can sign up for a guided, overnight 21-mile roundtrip trek to Glacier Point, perched at 3,200 feet with views of Half Dome and Yosemite Valley.

 For other outdoor winter fun and a great workout, try fat biking (or snow biking), snowshoeing, tubing, or snowkiting.
 In Lake Tahoe, opt for a scenic and historical snowshoe tour of the Tahoe Truckee region and learn about local plants and wildlife with Tahoe Adventure Company tours.

 At Bear Valley Cross Country & Adventure Company, located about an hour from Stockton, grab a trail map and a fat bike or snowshoes and venture to an outdoor café situated along the trails.
 For skate-skiing, snowkiting, and cross-country skiing, head to Royal Gorge in the Village at Sugar Bowl, where you’ll find more than 6,000 acres consisting of 80 miles of trails, six distinct track systems, and 10 warming huts.